 1. Go secondhand first

 Thrift stores and charity shops aren’t the only options.
-Resale sites like eBay, Depop, and Vestiaire Collective can all be great places to snag a preowned bargain, often with the tags still on.
+Resale sites like eBay (opens in new tab), Depop (opens in new tab), and Vestiaire Collective (opens in new tab) can all be great places to snag a preowned bargain, often with the tags still on.
 There are also rental platforms that prove that clothes hire isn’t only for prom night, while swapping and borrowing from friends has the benefit of being ethical and entirely free.
-Just don’t spill anything.
+You could even do exchanges for eco-friendly Christmas gifts, instead of buying new.
+Just don’t spill anything!

 2. Get a digital guide